laravel-enso/documentation/docs/backend/helpers.md

 }
 ```

-#### DateAttributes

-Whenever you're receiving date attribute from the front-end and fill/set the values on the model,
-you have to create a setter for that attribute that parses, formats and sets the actual value.

-By using the trait, within the setter you can call the trait's
-`fillDateAttribute('attributeName', $value, $format = null)`
-pass the attribute name and the value (the format is optional) and the trait will do the rest for you.

-When determining the format used for parsing, the rules are:
-- use the `$format` method parameter, if given
-- use the configured Enso date format (`enso.config.dateFormat`) is available
-- fallback to Laravel's determined date format

-The value and the format are used to obtain a Carbon instance from the given value.
-If the value already is a Carbon instance, it is left unchanged;

 #### InCents

 When working with monetary values, the trait is meant to make your life easier if you choose to store